jacobkim9881/react-port/README.md

 * Run React by `npm start` and see login form at your browser.

 ## Edit ID by put request with node.js
+We gonna request editing query data.
+Connection information is written at ## Put code for running node server with mysql.
+Frist put,
 ~~~
 //user.model.js
 const con = require('./db')